Fly Your Ride! Competition

 - A drawing or photo of your design (you don’t need to have made it yet to enter, but you’ll need to have a detailed design draft).
 This can be no bigger than one side of an 11X17 sheet of paper, and should have the parts of the vehicle labeled to explain how it works.
 All measurements need to be labeled.
 Please make a copy for your own records.

-- We will ask you to provide an itemized budget for your items, because we want to see creativity, not the team with the most money winning.
+- An itemized budget for your items, because we want to see creativity, not the team with the most money, winning!
 If items are donated or already in your possession, an estimated value should be placed on them.
 Using recycled or scrapped items may be a way to keep your costs down.
 An entry should not cost more than $30 in parts, maximum.

 Your entry can be submitted via mail to the SDASM Education Department, 2001 Pan American Plaza, San Diego, CA 92101, and must be postmarked by January 28, 2014.
 It can also be emailed to email@example.com.
 Please make sure you keep the original and send us a copy.
 We cannot be held responsible for entries lost in the mail or not received via email.